gushogg-blake/datacamp-assignment/CourseOutline.md

 Example exercise: display a word count next to a text field.

+## Chapter 4: Modeling Data

-### Lesson 4.3: Styling
+### Lesson 4.1: Working with collections

 Learning objectives:

-- Learner will be able to apply styles inline in JSX.
+- Learner will be able to render items in an array using `map`.

+Example exercise: given an array of items such as blog posts, display each item in a list using a subcomponent.

+### Lesson 4.2: Keys

+Learning objectives:

+- Learner will be able to explain why keys are needed when dealing with mutable arrays (e.g., "to let React know which DOM node to associate with which object from the array").

-- Learner will be able to create and import a CSS file into a React component.
+- Learner will be able to choose a suitable key and explain why (unique, stable).

+Example exercise: add a key to the blog posts list.
+(Note: previous lesson will have given a warning about it so it should be mentioned there.)

+### Lesson 4.3: Shared state

+Learning objectives:

+- Learner will be able to lift state up to share it between multiple components.

-- Learner will be able to choose an appropriate method of including CSS where dynamic styling is required, e.g. theming.
+- Learner will be able to state an advantage and a disadvantage of prop-drilling (e.g., simple but repetitious) and when it might be more appropriate to use a solution like contexts.

-Example exercise: apply a drop shadow to all buttons in this app.
+Example exercise: refactor prop-drilling to use `useContext`.